ansible/awx/docs/workflow.md

 Workflow job template nodes are listed and created under endpoint `/workflow_job_templates/\d/workflow_nodes/` to be associated with underlying workflow job template, or under endpoint `/workflow_job_template_nodes/` directly.
 The most important fields of a workflow job template node are `success_nodes`, `failure_nodes`, `always_nodes`, `unified_job_template` and `workflow_job_template`.
 The former three are lists of workflow job template nodes that, in union, forms the set of all its child nodes, in specific, `success_nodes` are triggered when parnent node job succeeds, `failure_nodes` are triggered when parent node job fails, and `always_nodes` are triggered regardless of whether parent job succeeds or fails; The later two reference the job template resource it contains and workflow job template it belongs to.

+Apart from the core fields, workflow job template nodes have optional fields `credential`, `inventory` and `char_prompts`.
+These fields will be passed on to corresponding fields of underlying jobs if those fields are set prompted at runtime.

 Workflow job nodes are created by workflow job template nodes at the beginning of workflow job runs.
 Other than the fields inherited from its template, workflow job nodes also come with a `job` field which references the to-be-spawned job resource.

 ### Decision Tree Formation and Restrictions